 The need is great.
 And your support of Justice in Aging can have an impact larger than you can imagine on millions of lives.
 For 45 years at Justice in Aging we have used the power of law to fight senior poverty across the country.
 When the older adults in our communities lack access to healthcare or struggle for economic security, we deploy our cutting edge model of litigation and advocacy to stand with them and demand justice and dignity for all.

 There are many ways to make a gift to Justice in Aging and join the fight against senior poverty.
-If you have any questions, please contact Shelby Minister (firstname.lastname@example.org).
+For more information about Justice in Aging, including our financial reports, visit our Annual Reports page.
+If you have any questions, please contact Shelby Minister (email@example.com).

 Online, Phone, or By Mail

 You can give online by inputting your credit card number into our secure online donation page.
 We also accept donations by mail and phone.
 If you’d like to donate by mail, send a check to Justice in Aging 1444 Eye St. N.W.
 Suite 1100, Washington, DC, 20005.
 If you’d rather give your credit card number by phone, call Katrina Cohens at 202-621-1020

 Become a monthly donor to Justice in Aging.
 Monthly donations are a vote of confidence in our work and have a lasting impact, while saving us staff time and resources.
 Give just $15, $25, or $50 a month to help us fight senior poverty.

 If you would like to donate in memory of a loved one or in honor of an individual who is important to you, just indicate this in the appropriate area of the online donation form and we’ll send an acknowledgment to the person you’re honoring, or their surviving loved ones.

 By including Justice in Aging in your will, you are making an investment to ensure that future generations of older Americans are able to access the health care and income they need to age in dignity.
 For questions about planned giving, please contact Vanessa Barrington (firstname.lastname@example.org).